-In respect of insured parcels the Administration of origin shall allow to the Administration of destination for territorial service a rate of 5 centimes for each 300 francs of insured value or fraction thereof.
-If the office of destination provides the sea service the despatching office shall allow an additional rate of 10 centimes for each 300 francs of insured value or fraction thereof.
+In respect of insured parcels the Administration of origin shall allow to the Administration of destination for territorial service a rate of 5 centimes for each 180 francs of insured value or fraction thereof.

-MISCELLANEOUS PROVISIONS.
+Article 31. - MISCELLANEOUS PROVISIONS.

-I. The shillings and cents mentioned in this Agreement are East African shillings and cents of an exchange value of twenty East African shillings to the pound sterling.
-The francs and centimes mentioned in this Agreement are gold francs and centimes as defined in the Postal Union Convention.

-- 2. Parcels shall not be subjected to any postal charges other than those contemplated in this Agreement except by mutual consent of the two Postal Administrations. - 3.
+- I. The francs and centimes mentioned in this Agreement are gold francs and centimes as defined in the Postal Union Convention. - 2.
+Parcels shall not be subjected to any postal charges other than those contemplated in this Agreement except by mutual consent of the two Postal Administrations. - In respect of onward transmission of parcels between the office of exchange and the office of origin or destination, the Administration of the Belgian Congo and Ruanda Urundi may, nevertheless, collect a special transit fee and ultimately, in respect of insured parcels, a special insurance fee which fees shall not exceed those applicable to internally transmitted parcels. - 3.
 In extraordinary circumstances either Administration may temporarily suspend the parcel post, either entirely or partially, on condition of giving immediate notice, if necessary by telegraph, to the other Administration. - 4.
 The two Administrations have drawn up the following Detailed Regulations for ensuring the execution of the present Agreement.
-Further matters of detail, not inconsistent with the general provisions of this Agreement and not provided for in the Detailed Regulations may be arranged from time to time by mutual consent. - 5.
-The internal legislation of Kenya, Uganda and Tanganyika and of Egypt shall remain applicable as regards everything not provided for by the stipulations contained in the present Agreement and in the Detailed Regulations for its execution.
+Further matters of detail, not inconsistent with the general provision of this Agreement and not provided for in the Detailed Regulations, may be arranged from time to time by mutual consent. - 5.
+The internal legislation of Kenya, Uganda and Tanganyika and Belgian Congo and Ruanda Urundi shall remain applicable as regards everything not provided for by the stipulations contained in the present Agreement and in the Detailed Regulations for its execution.